 Suspicion of Cancer Clinic

 After an abnormal imaging result patients may be referred to the Suspicion of Cancer clinic by a primary care provider.
-Patients with a suspicious, solid mass in the kidney, liver, pancreas, or lung are efficiently guided through the complex healthcare system in order to answer the question: is this cancer or not?
-Our team reduces the turnaround time from a mass being found, to diagnosis and treatment – detecting cancer in the earliest stage possible to provide the most effective treatment.
+Patients with a suspicious, solid mass in the kidney, liver, pancreas, lung, or other solid organ are efficiently guided through the complex healthcare system in order to answer the question: is this cancer or not?
+Our team reduces the turnaround time from a mass being found to diagnosis and treatment – detecting cancer in the earliest stage possible to provide the most effective treatment.

-Imaging results that may indicate potential referral to Suspicion of Cancer Clinic:
+Imaging results that may indicate potential referral to the Suspicion of Cancer Clinic:

 Not all patients who visit our clinic are diagnosed with cancer.
-If cancer is found, our Suspicion of Cancer Clinic team completes the staging of the disease and refers the patient to surgeons and oncologists to establish a treatment plan.
+If cancer is found, our Suspicion of Cancer Clinic team completes the staging of the disease and refers the patient to surgeons, oncologists, and other specialists needed to establish a treatment plan.
 Every minute counts to help patients receive the care they need.

 Learn More About the Suspicion of Cancer Clinic